humaans/react-machine/README.md

 { reduce: [reduce1, reduce2] }
 ```

-Return the new context.

 ### `assign`

-Examples:
+Return a partial context update object, that will be immutably assigned to the current context.
+A commonly useful shortcut for assigning event paylods to the context.

+Example:

 ```js
 { assign: (context, { type, ...payload }) => ({ ...context , ...payload }) }